 Conclusion:

-I hope to have given you a good inside of Fanout Exchange and its implementation.
+I hope to have given you a good inside of Fanout Exchange and its implementation in RabbitMQ using AMQP.
 It is useful when you want to forward/broadcast a message unconditionally.
 I would love to hear your feedback in the comments below.
 Check out the code on GitHub.